day8/re-frame-10x/README.md

 Four ways:

-  1. Help you to learn `re-frame`.
-If you are new to `re-frame`, looking at the raw "Traces" it will assist you to understand the data flows involved (the dominoes).
+  1. It helps you to learn `re-frame`.
+Simply looking at the "raw traces" gives you some insight into how it operates.
+Even experienced re-framians, er, like me, learned a lot.
-  2. Help you to explore and learn an unfamiliar `re-frame` codebase.
+  2. It helps you to explore and learn an unfamiliar `re-frame` codebase.
-     When I click on this "X" button, it shows me what event is `dispatch`-ed and in what namespace the associated event handler is registered.
+     When I click, over here, on this "X" button, it shows me what event is `dispatch`-ed and in what namespace the associated event handler is registered.
 And, "oh look, that's interesting - four subscriptions recalculated".
 Etc.
-  3. Help you with debugging.
+  3. It helps you with debugging.
 You see an x-ray of your app's functioning.
      In particular, it will assist you to write and debug event handlers, which is useful because they hold most of the logic in your `re-frame` apps.
-  4. Helps you to find performance problems and/or detect where there is unnecessary computation occurring.
+  4. It helps you to find performance problems and/or detect where there is unnecessary computation occurring.

-> This list is aspirational. `re-frame-trace` remains a WIP.
+> This list is currently aspirational. `re-frame-trace` remains a WIP.
 We're getting there.

 ### Epoch Oriented